Skip to main content

 The step/properties contains the merged set of properties applied to the action.
 These are linked to the step to support future investigation / debugging.

-The steps/children value contains the child steps (and execution strategy) the OpsChain workers will execute.
+The child_step_definitions value contains the child steps (and execution strategy) the OpsChain workers will execute.

 Log messages for step phases